Kibu Vicuna: Our playing style is similar to FC Goa | Goal.com

 The Spanish coach believes that the club has enough options in midfield to fill in for Cidoncha.

 “We have different possibilities.
-We have Vicente Gomez, Jeakson (Singh), Rohit (Kumar), Givson Singh, Sahal (Samad), Facundo (Pereryra).
+We have Vicente Gomez, Jeakson (Singh), Rohit (Kumar), Givson Singh, Sahal (Samad), Facundo (Pereyra).
 We are trying to have the best combination possible,” he mentioned.

 Interestingly, Blasters have kept Bilal Khan and Abdul Hakku out of the matchday squad in their last three matches.